 Martin Luther King, Jr. National Historical Park is a must-visit for anyone traveling through Atlanta!
 The Center is easy to access and is right in the middle of Downtown Atlanta, Georgia.

 Martin Luther King Jr. National Historical Park

-Once you get out of the car in the enormous parking lot leading to the center, your trip begins on The International Civil Rights Walk of Fame, a path of plaques and footprints created by Civil Rights activist and artist Xernora Clayton in honor of the African-American pioneers and their supporters who were instrumental in following and continuing the peaceful path for African-American and African equality around the world.
+The pathway between the parking lot and visitor center begins on The International Civil Rights Walk of Fame, a path of plaques and footprints created by Civil Rights activist and artist Xernora Clayton in honor of the African-American pioneers and their supporters who were instrumental in following and continuing the peaceful path for African-American and African equality around the world.

 The Walk of Fame leads to Gandhi Promenade and a statue of the Indian peace leader who Martin Luther King considered a hero and modeled his peaceful search for African-American Civil Rights similarly to Gandhi's peaceful search for India's independence from Great Britain in the mid-20th Century.

 After checking out the International Civil Rights Walk of Fame, you enter the Martin Luther King, Jr. Center itself and are greeted by several posters of Dr. King before entering the museum itself.

 You will not be disappointed in the center and learning about the fascinating Dr. King and his struggle for Human Rights and African-American equality.
 The photos and memorabilia from the several exhibits will hit you like a line drive with the emotional tales of lynchings of African-Americans in the South.

 For over 3 Centuries in the American South, an African-American could not even say "Hi" to a white woman without the fear of facing arrest or physical harm from a white mob and the police.